On the Mediating Field in a Conformally Transformed Einstein Equation: Theory

-This is just like the standard result of the cosmological constant arising in the Friedmann equation for a flat universe when the gravitational mass density contribution is ignored~\cite{Friedman1999}.
-Note that, we started with a pure quantum mechanical problem and arrived at a standard result in Einstein's gravity differing only by a factor of two.
-Approximately taking the mass of the universe $M \approx 1.6\times{10}^{53}\,kg$, and using Eq.~\ref{CosmoAstroEq2}, one gets a static contribution of $\Lambda_{\bf{astr}}=1.06\times{10}^{-52} m^{-2}$.
-This is close to the value measured in a recent experiment~\cite{PlanckMission}.
-The radially dependent term in Eq.~\ref{CosmoAstroEq1} plays a fundamental role in characterizing the expansion of our universe.
-At $r=r_s$ the rate of expansion naturally increases $\Lambda=1.24\times{10}^{-52} m^{-2}$.
-The quadratic trend in $r$ is the result of considering the exponential form of the conformal factor $\Omega^2=e^{Q}$ to ensure non-tachyonic behavior (e.g. beyond the linear form of $\Omega^2$).
-In the quantum regime, similar conclusions can be made for the standard deviation in Eq.~\ref{CosmoSimpEq1} when $s\approx l_{c}\gg \sqrt{2}l_{p}$,
+Up to a factor of half, this is the standard form of the cosmological constant resulting from Friedmann's equation for a flat universe~\cite{Friedman1999} (i.e. when the gravitational mass density contribution is ignored).
+In starting with a pure quantum mechanical entity, we arrived at a standard result in cosmology differing only by a factor of half.
+Given the recently measured Hubble constant ($H_{0} = 73.52 \pm 1.62\, km\, s^{-1}\, {Mpc}^{-1}$)~\cite{ExperiHubble2016,ExperiHubble2018}, the mass of the universe can be estimated $M_{u} \approx 1.6\times 10^{53} kg$.
+By then inserting the mass of the universe into Eq.~(\ref{CosmoAstroEq2}), one arrives at a static contribution of $\Lambda_{\bf{astr}}=1.06\times{10}^{-52} m^{-2}$.
+Even with such a crude approximation, this value is unimaginably close to that measured in a recent experiment~\cite{PlanckMission}.
+The static term in Eq.~(\ref{CosmoAstroEq1}) therefore plays a fundamental role in characterizing the expansion of our universe.
+In further considering the quadratic polynomial term in Eq.~(\ref{CosmoAstroEq1}) at $r=r_{s}$ the rate of expansion naturally increases to $\Lambda=1.24\times{10}^{-52} m^{-2}$.